-Q. Have electrical parts failed?
+- Q. Have electrical parts failed?

+- A. Have serviced by a Yamaha dealer.

-Q. Is specified fuel not being used?
+- Q. Is specified fuel not being used?

-A. Replace fuel with specified type.
+- A. Replace fuel with specified type.

-Q. Is specified engine oil not being used?
+- Q. Is specified engine oil not being used?

-A. Check and replace oil with specified type.
+- A. Check and replace oil with specified type.

-Q. Is thermostat faulty or clogged?
+- Q. Is thermostat faulty or clogged?

+- A. Have serviced by a Yamaha dealer.

-Q. Is air vent screw closed?
+- Q. Is air vent screw closed?

-A. Open the air vent screw.
+- A. Open the air vent screw.

-Q. Is fuel pump damaged?
+- Q. Is fuel pump damaged?

+- A. Have serviced by a Yamaha dealer.